Saving for children

 Can the Viva Kids Savings account also be combined with an Investment fund savings plan?

-In principle, yes.
-However, an Investment fund savings plan is still very complex for children.
+An Investment fund savings plan is still very complex for children.
 For that reason, the Gift savings account is better suited to being combined with an Investment fund savings plan than the Viva Kids Savings account.

 Did you know?
 When the child turns 12, the Viva Kids Banking Package is automatically converted into a Viva Young Banking Package.
 This means that your child can continue to benefit from preferential interest rates and attractive offers.